 Zinc-rich foods include: Red meat, poultry, seafood, beans, nuts, dairy, and whole grains.21

 If you have questions, reach out to our team of registered dietitian nutritionists and lactation consultants for free!
 They’re here to help on our free to live chat from Monday - Friday 8am-6pm (ET).
 Chat now!

 Having several smaller meals throughout the day rather than a few larger meals may help put less of a strain on your digestive system and cause less discomfort.

-As difficult as this may be with a newborn, eating slowly can prevent excessive, uncomfortable gas and bloating after your cesarean section.22
+As difficult as this may be with a newborn, eating slowly can prevent excessive, uncomfortable gas and bloating post-op.22

 Choose nutrient dense foods

 Foods that are nutrient dense and will help you meet your daily needs include: Vegetables, fruits, whole grains, low fat dairy products, lean proteins, nuts, seeds, and beans.